 A. Special events are required to leave a 20-foot lane for emergency vehicles to respond to any problems.
-Trained volunteers and police officers will be on-hand to help vehicles move safely through the street fairs.
+Trained volunteers and police officers will be on-hand to help vehicles move safely through the street.

 Q. How did you choose the dates?

-A. We identified summer dates without a large number of city events already scheduled (festivals, athletic races, etc.) and through requests from the community.
-Please email the city with suggestions for next year at Summer.Streets@Seattle.gov.
+A. We identified summer dates through requests from the community.
+Please email us with suggestions for next year at firstname.lastname@example.org.

 Q. How are you handling impacts on businesses?

 A. We anticipate the events to attract large numbers of people and are partnering with the business community to encourage participants to support local shops and restaurants.
-We see the street fairs as a great opportunity for the local businesses to promote themselves.
+Summer Streets events are a great opportunity for local businesses to promote themselves.

 Q. Can businesses serve food and alcohol outside?